Trump Mulls Squeezing Iran With Tougher Sanctions

 “It all really comes down to whether the people making decisions agree that the [nuclear deal] is worth keeping,” said Nephew, now at Columbia University’s School of International and Public Affairs.

-The 2015 nuclear agreement imposed numerous restrictions on Iran’s nuclear program in return for easing an array of sanctions — including U.S. measures — that had badly damaged the country’s economy.
-President Trump repeatedly blasted the accord as “the worst deal,” and while on the campaign trail, vowed to “tear it up,” but now that he is in office, has not indicated what he will do.
+The 2015 agreement imposed numerous restrictions on Iran’s nuclear program in return for easing an array of sanctions — including U.S. measures — that had badly damaged the country’s economy.
+President Trump repeatedly blasted the accord as “the worst deal” and, while on the campaign trail, vowed to “tear it up,” but now that he is in office, he has not indicated what he will do.

 Trump doesn’t have to tear up the deal to tighten the screws on Iran.
 The agreement, which is not a treaty, provides broad leeway to the governments that signed it in interpreting its terms, and the Trump White House is mulling taking a much more forceful stance on enforcing the deal to the letter.

-There are already signs that the Trump administration is using existing legal authorities in a more forceful manner than the Obama administration.
-On Thursday, the Treasury Department announced it had sanctioned the brother of the powerful head of the special forces arm of the Islamic Revolutionary Guards Corps (IRGC), Sohrab Soleimani, for his role in abuses at the country’s prisons.
+There are already signs that the Trump administration is using existing legal authorities in a more forceful manner than the Barack Obama administration.
+Last Thursday, the Treasury Department announced it had sanctioned the brother of the powerful head of the special forces arm of the IRGC, Sohrab Soleimani, for his role in abuses at the country’s prisons.
 And in February, the Treasury Department blacklisted eight organizations linked to the Revolutionary Guards, as well as one of its officials based in Lebanon.

-Last week’s move was “a further indication that the Trump administration will be taking a much tougher line in applying sanctions than did its predecessor,” said Mark Dubowitz, CEO of the Foundation for the Defense of Democracies who has urged ramping up economic pressure on Iran.
+Last week’s move was a “further indication that the Trump administration will be taking a much tougher line in applying sanctions than did its predecessor,” said Mark Dubowitz, CEO of the Foundation for Defense of Democracies who has urged ramping up economic pressure on Iran.

 Dubowitz, an influential voice on sanctions policy particularly among Republican lawmakers in Congress, said he also expects the Trump administration to pursue more prosecutions of illicit financial activities linked to the Iranian regime and of attempts to secure prohibited materials related to weapons or nuclear technology.